-Panasonic G9 versus Pentax K-1
+Panasonic G9 vs Pentax K-1

 The Panasonic Lumix DC-G9 and the Pentax K-1 are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and February 2016.
 The G9 is a mirrorless interchangeable lens camera, while the K-1 is a DSLR.
 The cameras are based on a Four Thirds (G9) and a full frame (K-1) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Pentax provides 36.2 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Pentax provides 36.2 MP.

 Body comparison: Panasonic G9 vs Pentax K-1

 The physical size and weight of the Panasonic G9 and the Pentax K-1 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The K-1 can be obtained in two different colors (black, silver), while the G9 is only available in black.